monty888/monstr_terminal/README.md

 options:
   -h, --help            show this help message and exit -r RELAY, --relay RELAY
-                        comma separated nostr relays to connect to, default[ws://localhost:8081] -a AS_USER, --as_user AS_USER
+                        comma separated nostr relays to connect to, default[wss://nostr-pub.wellorder.net,wss://nos.lol] -a AS_USER, --as_user AS_USER
                         alias, priv_k of user to post as, default[monty] -t TO_USERS, --to_users TO_USERS
-                        comma seperated alias, priv_k, or pub_k of user to post to, default[None]
-  -v VIA, --via VIA     alias(with priv_k) or nsec that will be used as public inbox
-                        with wrapped events, default[None] -s SUBJECT, --subject SUBJECT
+                        comma seperated alias, priv_k, or pub_k of user to post to, default[None] -v VIA, --via VIA     alias(with priv_k) or nsec that will be used as public inbox with wrapped events, default[None] -s SUBJECT, --subject SUBJECT
-                        add subject tag to post,, default[None] -p, --plain_text      post as plain text
+                        add subject tag to post,, default[None] -k KIND, --kind KIND  kind of event to post, if not given default is 1 if plaintext or 4 if encrypt is True -f {encrypt,default,plaintext}, --format {encrypt,default,plaintext}
+                        format of the event content if default is selected then events of kind 4 will be encrypted and all other kinds will be plaintext
   -i, --ignore_missing  don't fail on missing to_users -l, --loop            stay open to enter and receive messages -d, --debug           enable debug output
 ```

 ![poster open in loopmode](poster.png)